 Bursal fluid reaccumulates.

-Symptoms are not relieved by local measures such as ice, elevation, elastic bandage, and nonsteroidal anti-inflammatory drugs.
+Symptoms are not relieved by local measures such as ice, elevation, elastic bandage or orthosis wear, and nonsteroidal anti-inflammatory drugs (if not contraindicated).

-When needed, bursal injection therapy provides rapid relief, which can be particularly beneficial for large or painful effusions.
+When needed, bursal injection may provide rapid relief, which can be particularly beneficial for large or painful effusions.

 Hypersensitivity to an injected substance

 Insertion of a needle directly through infected skin should be avoided; however, if there is clinical suspicion for septic bursitis, the bursa should be aspirated, ideally before giving systemic antibiotics.

 Poorly controlled diabetes: Any benefit of corticosteroids is weighed against risk of worsening glycemic control and risk of infection.